Close Banner

 Half-price pass holder tickets at partner resorts once all days are used excluding Hakuba Valley, Rusutsu in Japan, and European Partner Resorts.

-Once you order through Undercover Tourist, you'll receive a confirmation email and number (it may take several days to receive this).
+Once you order through Undercover Tourist, you'll receive a confirmation email and number (it may take 3 to 5 days to receive this).
 Log in to the Epic Pass site (link provided in the confirmation email) to complete your profile, upload a photo and verify your mailing address.
+Select Epic Coverage option.
 Passes are expected to begin shipping in the fall.
+As the season approaches, passes are shipped within 7-10 days of the customer completing their online profile.
+A maximum of 4 passes are mailed at once.
+Large orders may come in multiple envelopes.
+Redemptions for the 2024-2025 Epic Passes begin when the season begins (sometime in November).

 Epic Local Pass